Sappho: Life

 Sappho (1877) by Charles Mengin (1853–1933).
 One tradition claims that Sappho committed suicide by jumping off the Leucadian cliff.

 Sappho was said to have three brothers: Eurygios, Larichos, and Charaxos.
 According to Athenaeus, she praised Larichos for being a cupbearer in the town hall of Mytilene, an office held by boys of the best families.
 This indication that Sappho was born into an aristocratic family is consistent with the sometimes-rarefied environments that her verses record.
 One ancient tradition tells of a relationship between Charaxos and the Egyptian courtesan Rhodopis.
 In the fifth century BC Herodotus, the oldest source of the story, reports that Charaxos ransomed Rhodopis for a large sum and that Sappho wrote a poem rebuking him for this.
 (Note: Other sources say that Charaxos' lover was called Doricha, rather than Rhodopis.)
 The names of two of the brothers, Charaxos and Larichos, are mentioned in the Brothers Poem, discovered in 2014; the final brother, Eurygios, is mentioned in three ancient sources but nowhere in the extant works of Sappho.

 Sappho may have had a daughter named Cleïs, who is referred to in two fragments.
 Not all scholars accept that Cleïs was Sappho's daughter.
 Fragment 132 describes Cleïs as "pais", which, as well as meaning "child", can also refer to the "youthful beloved in a male homosexual liaison".
 It has been suggested that Cleïs was one of her younger lovers, rather than her daughter, though Judith Hallett argues that the description of Cleis as "agapata" ("beloved") in fragment 132 suggests that Sappho was referring to Cleïs as her daughter, as in other Greek literature the word is used for familial but not sexual relationships.

+A Roman-era mosaic from Sparta, depicting a bust of Sappho.

-According to the Suda, Sappho was married to Kerkylas of Andros.
+According to the Suda, Sappho was married to Kerkylas of Andros of Andros.
 This name appears to have been invented by a comic poet: the name Kerkylas appears to be a diminutive of the word kerkos, a possible meaning of which is "penis", and which is not otherwise attested as a name, (Note: Though similar names including Kerkylos are attested.) while "Andros", as well as being the name of a Greek island, is a form of the Greek word aner, which means "man".
 Thus the name, for which an English equivalent could be "Prick (of the isle) of Man", is likely to have originated from a comic play.